A new Microscopic Model for $J/\psi$ Production in Heavy Ion Collisions: The Model

 \subsection{The Remler density matrix formalism}

-All information about a N-particle system is encoded in the N-body density operator, $\rho_{N}(t)$, of the system.
+The Remler formalism assumes that all information about a N-particle system is encoded in the N-body density operator, $\rho_{N}(t)$, of the system.
 Among the N particles there may be one or several $c\bar c$ pairs.
-Because the relative motion of heavy quarks in bound heavy quark systems is small compared to the heavy quark mass, we use here non relativistic kinematics and discuss the extension to towards a relativistic treatment later.
+Because the relative motion of heavy quarks in bound heavy quark systems is small compared to the heavy quark mass, we use here non relativistic kinematics and discuss the extension towards a relativistic treatment later.

 The density operator obeys the von Neumann equation \cite{Gyulassy:1982pe}:

 where $H$ is the Hamiltonian of the full system